"An enviable reputation for defending high-profile

 - Byorth et al. v.
 USAA, 2016 MT 32 - Won Montana Supreme Court reversal of class certification against USAA in bad faith litigation and remand to the district court for further proceedings.

-- Successfully represented a Fortune 20 company in class action and insurance litigation arising from a six-alarm warehouse fire in 2015.
+- Successfully represented a Fortune 20 company in class action and insurance litigation arising from a six-alarm warehouse fire in 2015, resulting in WTO's client paying just 1% of claims—and subsequently recovering that amount through affirmative claims against other parties and their insurers.

 - Rehberger et al. v.
 Yahoo!
 (S.D.
 Ill.
 2016) - Successfully resolved a putative class action against Yahoo! involving alleged violations of the Illinois Eavesdropping Statute.